umgbhalla/dotfiles/README.md

 + find a good remote desktop client
 + pcie single-gpu passthrough (this will take a while...)
 + add easy light-dark toggle
-+ update color/styling for ranger
++ update color/styling for ff, nvim
 + switch from cmus to ncmpcpp